Matthew Morse Booker

 My first book Down By The Bay: San Francisco's History Between The Tides (University of California Press, 2013) investigates how Native American, Mexican, and American societies used and changed a remarkable natural and urban space, the San Francisco Bay and Delta.
 It was a runnerup for the 2013 Northern California Book Award and was reviewed in the Journal of American History, Environmental History, the San Francisco Chronicle, the Sacramento Bee, and in journals and newspapers as far afield as Australia.

-With partners at the NCSU Libraries Special Collections and Genetic Engineering and Society Center at NCSU, I currently lead an effort to archive oral histories of genetic engineering in agriculture.
+With partners at the NCSU Libraries Special Collections and Genetic Engineering and Society Center at NCSU, I co-founded and lead an effort to archive oral histories of genetic engineering in agriculture.
 We launched in September 2017.

-I am a founder of the Visual Narrative research cluster, an ambitious effort funded by the Chancellor's Faculty Excellence Program that hired new faculty in four collaborating departments: History, Art+Design, Computer Science, and Electrical and Computer Engineering.
+I co-founded and directed the Visual Narrative research cluster, an ambitious effort funded by the Chancellor's Faculty Excellence Program that hired new faculty in four collaborating departments: History, Art+Design, Computer Science, and Electrical and Computer Engineering.
 The initiative builds on my longstanding interest in digital humanities, including relationships with collaborators at Stanford, UNC, Duke and the Triangle Digital Humanities Network.

 I am also interested in the causes and consequences of urban and suburban patterns of living, in using digital tools to analyze and map historical sources, in the history of agricultural technologies and the history of disease both as a physical reality and as a source of fear and spur to policy.
 Other projects include a a public science effort on the history and dispersal of sourdough, with Rob Dunn and Erin McKenney, both in the Department of Applied Ecology at NC State.